published under CC BY-NC-ND 2.0 license by Alessandro Longhi

 Arugam bay is considered the undisputed best surfing beach in Sri Lanka.
-Lying hidden in the laid back eastern coast, it lies in 312 kms from Colombo, the capital of Sri Lanka.
-Arugam Surf Point is a small bay which has a very long, consistent, section-like right hand breaks.
+Hidden on the laid-back eastern coast, it lies in 312 km from Colombo, the capital of Sri Lanka.
+Arugam Surf Point is a small bay which has very long, consistent, section-like right-hand breaks.
 The area was inaccessible for almost 30 years to the general public when the LTTE terrorists operated in the area.
-With the defeat of the LTTE in 2009, Arugam Bay has become one of the most sought after location for surfaces round the world.
+With the defeat of the LTTE in 2009, Arugam Bay has become one of the most sought-after locations for surfaces around the world.

-The town of Arugam Bay is a small and has no attractions except for the cozy restaurants and storefronts each providing a unique experience which had spun up with the boom of the surfer tourists.
+The town of Arugam Bay is small and has no attractions except for the cosy restaurants and storefronts each providing a unique experience which had spun up with the boom of the surfer tourists.

-Most of the houses on the narrow roads leading to the beach have been converted to cozy cabanas and guest houses.
-In addition to surfing this is a also a good launching pad to other near by attractions such as little visited Yala East National Park lying 28km to the south and Lahugala National Park, 16 km away.
+Most of the houses on the narrow roads leading to the beach have been converted to cosy cabanas and guest houses.
+In addition to surfing this is also a good launching pad to other nearby attractions such as little visited Yala East National Park lying 28 km to the south and Lahugala National Park, 16 km away.

 What to do in Arugam Bay